 Westcombe Park Nursing Home: our Chaplaincy Team led by Louis Alexander, a member of St John’s Ministry Team, visit regularly; we also organise seasonal services.

 Other local residential care homes: visits are made to members of the congregation if they become residents.

 Sheltered Housing – visits are made to Tudor Grange

 Visiting in the Parish

-We have a team of visitors led by Lynne Buckley, the Parish Worker, who visit the elderly and housebound; Home Communion is available if requested.
+We have a team of visitors led by Sue Redford, the Parish Worker, who visit the elderly and housebound; Home Communion is available if requested.